EndNote and iCloud do not like each other. Here we explain why and what to do.

 Always make sure your library file is local to the system’s hard drive, and not on a network drive, or in an iCloud, DropBox, Onedrive-style synchronized folder.

-MacOS versions 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave) and higher contain features to save the contents of the Documents folder in iCloud and to "optimize" storage by storing less-used files only in iCloud online.
+macOS versions 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave) and higher contain features to save the contents of the Documents folder in iCloud and to "optimize" storage by storing less-used files only in iCloud online.
 EndNote libraries stored in iCloud, even when stored on both the hard drive and online, are subject to corruption over time.

 If you choose to store your documents in iCloud, we suggest creating a separate folder in your home folder and saving your EndNote libraries there.
 Do not store EndNote libraries in iCloud or any other cloud-syncing folder, and do not store EndNote libraries in the Documents folder if you have selected the option to store documents in iCloud.

-Desktop/Documents (place 1)
+Desktop/Documents (location 1)

 On your Mac, go to Apple menu>System Preferences>iCloud.
 Next to iCloud Drive, click Options to see if your desktop and/or documents are synced to iCloud.

-Storage allocation (place 2)
+Storage allocation (location 2)

 To save space on your hard drive you can let Apple handle your storage.
 This means that some files will be moved to iCloud and will only be downloaded whenever you need them.
 Basically, some files are not physically located on your local hard drive but on iCloud instead.

 If you just disable iCloud you will lack the uploaded files on your local hard drive as iCloud does not automatically restore them on your computer.